vivianryin/MATH250---MOF-/README.md

 # MATH250---MOF-
-This is my folder to submit MOF homeworks
+This is my folder for submitting MOF homeworks